We try to explain any legal language as we go along, but there is also a What does it mean? section at the end.

 For some types of legal problems, for example, family disputes and some disputes over special educational needs, you have to consider using ADR to try to resolve the dispute, before going to court or tribunal.

-However, using other types of ADR, for example, arbitration and any scheme resulting in legally binding settlements, mean that you can not go to court.
+However, using other types of ADR, for example, arbitration and any scheme resulting in a legally binding settlement, means that you cannot go to court.

 If trying to negotiate or complaining doesn’t seem to be getting anywhere you may want to consider ADR as the next step.